-- Kaiser Foundation Health Plan of the Mid-Atlantic States (Maryland and Virginia)
+- Kaiser Foundation HP of the Northwest (Oregon and Washington)

 If there’s a 5-star plan available in a given area, Medicare beneficiaries in that area have an opportunity to switch to that plan throughout most of the year (from December 8 through November 30).
 But there are very few Medicare Advantage or Part D contracts that receive five stars.
-As of 2020, only 23 contracts have five stars.
-Most are Medicare Advantage plans (two are Part D plans, but they’re offered as employer-sponsored group coverage).
+As of 2021, only 28 contracts have five stars (and five of them are only available as employer-sponsored group plans).

 How has the COVID pandemic affected Medicare star ratings?